innerpace-X/TianchiAdversarial/README.md

 # TianchiAdversarial
 Tianchi Adversarial Attack Competition 5th Solution

-About the implementation of the BaRTDefense model, click here: https://github.com/XttyCTL9/BaRTDefense
+About the implementation of the BaRTDefense, click here:

+https://github.com/XttyCTL9/BaRTDefense